raurir/Corona-Lua-Grid-Renderer/readme.txt

 See grid.lua for example implementation and comments.

-createGrid function requires to variables: design/layout settings and data to populate the table.
+createGrid function requires two variables: design/layout settings and data to populate the table.

 Could do with lots of extra features:
 Padding, autosize widths, adding event listeners to fields, scrolling...